 If you are experiencing the early signs of hereditary hair loss, PRP injections provide extra protein that will accelerate hair growth, repair damaged hair follicles and slow down the process of hair loss.
 Your surgeon will add protein and healthy white blood cells to your scalp to help stimulate new hair growth.
 PRP treatment can be used alone and is a solution to hair loss for someone who is conscious of achieving very natural results.
 The process is gradual and it will not be obvious to people around you.
 PRP injections can also be used in conjunction with a hair transplant.

 If your goal is to achieve a greater level of thickness quickly, a hair transplant is the best solution.
 Our surgeons use innovative techniques to provide the best results which will look as natural as you desire.
 All of our doctors are experienced plastic surgeons who specialise in hair loss and hair loss treatment.
-At our UK offices (in cities nationwide including Manchester, Birmingham, London and Glasgow), we offer detailed consultations during which you can ask questions about the condition of your hair and the results you can achieve.
+We offer free audio or video consultations and aftercare appointments five days a week by our expert patient consultants or aftercare specialists online at the comfort of your home.
 Although hair loss due to hereditary factors will not grow back without treatment, our team of expert plastic surgeons will be able to boost your confidence as well as hair growth.
 Feel free to contact us today for your personalised quote.